herffluff/thm-bof/README.md

 1. It has the same total length (in bytes) as the orginal memory structure.
 2. The function's arguments are used to inject malicious code and to overwrite the instruction pointer.
 (Thus, the malicous code must be smaller than the function's arguments and the memory dedicated to the "boring stuff").
 3. The new pointer references the memory address where the malicious code is written.
 4. The malicious code is surrounded by "padding".
-Padding is concetpually useless, but it acts as a practical buffer for memory glitches (or errors in calculations!).
+Padding is conceptually useless, but it acts as a practical buffer for memory glitches (or errors in calculations!).

 Thus, when the function ends and the `ret` instruction is called, the code flow is redirected to the malicious code.